-Background: Bangladesh is hosting 1,156,001 Rohingya refugees who fled their country to escape genocide by the Myanmar Military.
+Bangladesh is hosting 1,156,001 Rohingya refugees who fled their country to escape from genocide by the Myanmar Military.
 Local people of Cox's Bazar, Local Government Institutions, local, national and International NGOs came to assist the affected populations.
-In the 8th year of the Rohingya crisis, funds have become one of the major challenges.
+In 8th years of the Rohingya crisis, funds have become one of the major challenges.
 It has a huge impact on the US government funding cuts on lifesaving assistance among Rohingya communities and others.
 Besides, Emergency Relief Coordinator Tom Fletcher called for Humanitarian Resets, indicating to prioritize local and national partners for funding.
 But the local NGOs are experiencing the opposite one.

-Objectives of the study: The objective of the study is to know the localization of aid and partnership types in Rohingya refugee response and to know the program and operational costs.
+Objectives of the study

+The objective of the study is to know the localization of aid and partnership types in Rohingya refugee response and know the program and operational cost.

-Methodology of the study: This study follows a mixed qualitative and quantitative method for analyzing the data.
-Survey method has been used for collecting data from the Rohingya refugee households.
+Methodology of the study

+This study follows mix qualitative and quantitative method for analyzing the data.
+Survey method has used for collecting data from the Rohingya refugee households.
 This study was conducted from July to September 2025.

+Limitation

-Limitation: It was not possible to consider some costs like Rohingya refugee receiving continuous services like education costs for their children, all kinds of site development works like roads, infrastructure costs and operation and management costs.
+It was not possible to consider some cost like Rohingya refugee receiving continuous services like education cost for their children, all kind of site development works like road, infrastructures cost and operation and management cost.

-Findings of the study:
+Findings of the study

 Significant Funding Declined: The study analyses the funding flow since 2017 to as of 18 September 2025.
-Only 38% funding requirement has been met as of September 18, 2025.
+Only 38% funding requirement met as of September 18, 2025.
 This indicates a severe financial crisis for the response.

-Largest Sources of Coordinated Plan Funding:
+Largest Sources of Coordinated Plan Funding

 Top Donors in Rohingya Response Coordinated fund (US\$) in 2025 %

-Government of USA 85.28 24%
+Government of United States of America 85.28 24%

 European Commission 66.62 19%

 Government of Australia 47.93 14%

-Govt. of Bangladesh 39.98 11%
+Government of Bangladesh 39.98 11%

-Government of UK 24.00 7%
+Government of United Kingdom 24.00 7%

 Government of Canada 16.94 5%

 Government of Japan 16.31 5%

 Government of Sweden 12.33 4%